johnbywater/costello/README.md

         - By case ID
         - By priority for investigation
         - By telephone number
         - By test request ID
-        - Time of appointment
     - Interview suspected case of infection
         - Record time of interview
         - Ask if recently tested
             - If not known
         - Record test result
-        - Ask about and assess encounters (since date of infection)
+        - Ask about and assess encounters with other people
+            - From memory
+            - Log in contract tracing app on mobile device
+            - Details of each encounter
+                - Place
+                - Date and time
+                - Type of encounter
+                - Risk of transmission
                 - Name of person
                 - Telephone number of person
-            - Nature of encounter
-            - Risk of transmission
-        - Record encounters with potential cases of infection
+            - Open new suspected cases of infection...
+        - Ask about use of shared spaces (work, public transport, shops, gyms, restaurants, etc)
+            - From memory
+            - Log in contract tracing app on mobile device
-            - Details of encounter
+            - Details of each use
-                - Name
-                - Telephone number
                 - Place
                 - Date and time
-                - Type of encounter
+                - Type of use
-        - Ask about visits to shared spaces (work, public transport, shops, gyms, restaurants, etc)
-            - Identify people who shared space at the same time or afterwards
+                - Risk of transmission
         - Record use of shared spaces
             - Notes
             - Record public transport use